pfdubois/BridgeBidding/source/Nomenclature.rst

 * w meaning the "other" minor after one has been mentioned

 It might help to remember the W and w if you think of these letters upside down.
+In most of bridge literature they use OM for "other major".
+Obviously my way is The Way.

-Bids by a partnership without interference are separated by spaces or a dash, as in 1N - 2♥ - 2♠ or just 1N 2♥ 2♠.
+Bids by a partnership without interference are separated by spaces or a dash, as in 1N - 2♥ - 2♠ or 1N-2♥-2♠ or just 1N 2♥ 2♠.
 If a bid is alertable, it is followed by an exclamation point and a suggested explanation, as in

    1N - 3♥!(both majors, game force)